reductstore/website/blog/2024-08-22-how-to-store-vibration-data-part-3/index.md

 To optimize the performance of your IoT applications using ReductStore, here are some best practices to consider:

-- **Set Quotas to Prevent Disk Overwrites**: Create a ReductStore bucket with a **FIFO quota** (First In, First Out) to prevent disk overwrites.
+- **Set Quotas to Prevent Disk Overwrites**: Create a ReductStore bucket with a **[FIFO quota](/docs/guides/buckets#quota-type)** (First In, First Out) to prevent disk overwrites.
 This ensures older, less important data is automatically deleted as new data arrives, making disk space management more efficient.

 - **Enable Token Authentication for Data Security**: Protect your data using **token-based authentication**.
-You can generate access tokens via the ReductStore Web Console or CLI Client.
+You can generate access tokens via the ReductStore **[Web Console](https://github.com/reductstore/web-console)** or **[CLI Client](https://github.com/reductstore/reduct-cli)**.
 This feature ensures secure access to your stored sensor data and prevents unauthorized users from accessing sensitive information.

 - **Use Metadata Labels for Data Filtering**: Leverage ReductStore’s **labeling system** to map sensor properties to metadata.
 This helps you filter data based on key metrics (e.g., high RMS or peak-to-peak values) during queries or replication processes, allowing for more targeted data retrieval.

-- **Leverage Reduct CLI for Replication and Backup**: Use the **Reduct CLI** to automate data replication across different ReductStore instances or to back up critical sensor data.
+- **Leverage Reduct CLI for Replication and Backup**: Use the **[CLI Client](https://github.com/reductstore/reduct-cli)** to automate data replication across different ReductStore instances or to back up critical sensor data.
 This ensures that high-priority data is safely duplicated or stored for future analysis, reducing the risk of data loss.

 ## Conclusion